Rail transport in Turkey: High-speed rail lines

 The first completed section of the high-speed rail line between Ankara and Eskişehir was opened by the Prime Minister Recep Tayyip Erdoğan on 13 March 2009.

-As of May 2016, there are four high-speed routes (Istanbul-Ankara, Istanbul-Konya, Ankara-Eskisehir, Ankara-Konya) running on two different high-speed railway lines.
-Bursa, Sivas and Izmir are among some of other cities to be connected to the high-speed network with works being underway.
-Bursa will be connected to the Ankara-Istanbul high-speed railway, a new line is currently being constructed from Ankara to Sivas and another new line from Polatlı to İzmir via Afyon is also under construction.
+As of August 2024, there are eight high-speed routes (Istanbul-Ankara, Istanbul-Konya, Istanbul-Karaman, Istanbul-Sivas Ankara-Eskisehir, Ankara-Konya, Ankara-Karaman, Ankara-Sivas) running on three different high-speed railway lines.
+Bursa, İzmir and Edirne are among some of other cities to be connected to the high-speed network with works being underway.
+Bursa will be connected to the Ankara-Istanbul high-speed railway, a new line is currently being constructed from Polatlı to İzmir via Afyon is under construction along with some other lines from Yerköy (on the line from Ankara to Sivas) to Kayseri and another one from Halkalı to Edirne on Turkey's European border with Bulgaria.

-Lines are also planned from Yerköy (on the line from Ankara to Sivas) to Kayseri and another one from Halkalı to Edirne on Turkey's European border with Bulgaria.
+Among the trains used by the Turkhish high speed rail services are Siemens Velaro TR, the same models used in InterCity Express (ICE) trains in Germany.
+The Turkish also use the Spanish CAF made TCDD HT65000.
+In 2025, the high speed network transported 100 million passengers annually.

 Passenger transport

 In addition to high speed lines, there are several regular trains for passenger transportation.
 Almost all the network is covered by these passenger trains, which are mostly departing every day.
 In addition to high speed trains, there are several types of wagons being used for railway transport like pulman, sleeping cars, couchette, dmu and emu sets.
 In 2019, 164.7 million passengers used the Turkish rail network.

 As of May 2016, there are several construction points (mainly for signalization or electrification) in Turkish rail network which is causing complete or partial closures.